 On 6 February 1911, Ronald Wilson Reagan was born – the 40th President of the US, one of the world’s great conservatives and arguably the greatest US president of the 20th century.

 Reagan’s presidency was famous for what was labelled ‘Reaganomics’ – record tax cuts, mass de-regulation, taming both inflation & public sector unions whilst slashing non-military public spending.
-Reagan also waged a concerted war on drugs and restored U.S. pride, culture, dignity and patriotism.
-He stood up to the Russian “Evil Empire” (as he called it) and applied the pressure that saw the Berlin Wall fall within a year of him leaving office (with a near 70% approval rating).
-German reunification and the collapse of the Soviet Union soon followed the constitutional end of the Reagan presidency.
+Reagan also waged a concerted war on drugs and restored U.S. pride, culture, dignity, liberty and patriotism.

-You can commemorate the life of one of the world’s greatest ever conservatives today by:
+Celebreate the birth and life of one of the world’s great conservatives by:

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.